 The e-cigarettes contained propylene glycol and glycerol with tobacco flavoring but did not provide any nicotine.
 For the study, the participants took 16 puffs, which lasted 3 seconds each.

 The researchers constricted the participants’ blood vessels and released them.
-Then, they measured the participants’ “reactive hyperemia,” a brief increase in blood flow after the occlusion of an artery.
+Then, they measured the participants’ “

 Some studies have argued that reactive hyperemia can be a good predictive measure of vascular function and endothelial function, although other researchers question its reliability.